 Wood fiberboard is most commonly used in wall sheathing because it provides insulating and soundproofing properties.
 The material is soft and dense which means it doesn't stand on its own as a pitched roof sheathing.
 It can be installed over plywood or OSB sheathing, but the most common use is on flat slope roofs where there is already a hard surface underneath.

 Rigid foam is very similar to wood fiberboard in application.
 It is dense and insulating but not sturdy enough to be the sole sheathing on a pitched roof.
 Foam, like fiberboard, can be installed over the top of OSB, plywood, or T&G boards in a cathedral ceiling application, but for roofing purposes it is most commonly installed on flat surfaces with built-in support underneath.

 One of the main problems in using gypsum board as a dedicated roof sheathing is the fact that it's not designed to hold fasteners.
 When it's used as a sheathing for siding for example, fasteners need to go through the gypsum but also only into wall studs.
 Using gypsum as sheathing is rather rare for residential jobs, but it is still found in commercial / low-slope roofs in the same manner as fiberboard and rigid foam.

 Most of your decisions about roof sheathing will come down to OSB vs. plywood.
 But it's nice to know that if you do have special needs – such as an exposed interior ceiling – there are options that can accommodate you.

-Footnote: The lead image of this article is courtesy International Association of Certified Home Inspectors.
+Footnote: The lead image of this article is courtesy of Lowes, where you can buy roof sheathing.
 For more information, click here.